Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Algorithm Design

-In real case scenario, the optimization in \eqref{eq:selection} becomes overly restrictive due to the unavailability of the true data distribution, which introduces an inherent estimation error in the covariance matrix.
-To mitigate the impact of this uncertainty while still exploiting the informative content of the estimated variance, we incorporate an additional exploration term into the objective.
+It is worth noticing that, in real-world scenarios, the optimization in \eqref{eq:selection} could become restrictive due to the unavailability of the true data distribution, which introduces an inherent estimation error in the covariance matrix.
+To mitigate the impact of this uncertainty, while exploiting the informative content of the estimated variance, we incorporate an additional exploration term into the objective.

-\paragraph{Boltzmann Exploration } We adopt a probabilistic sampling policy inspired by the principles of statistical mechanics, specifically the Boltzmann distribution \cite{gallavotti2013statistical}.
-This approach introduces a controlled stochasticity that helps mitigate the risk of becoming trapped by early biased or noisy estimates of the covariance matrix.

-Drawing an analogy from statistical mechanics \cite{gallavotti2013statistical}, wherein the probability of a system occupying a specific energy state is proportional to the exponential function of the negative energy divided by temperature, we conceptualize the probability of selecting a client $k$ within coalition $\mathcal{C}_p(t)$ during round $t$ based on its associated value $v_k$ as an indicator of the desirability of sampling client $k$.
-Higher values signify an increased potential for variance reduction in the estimation of the global model.
+In particular, instead of a simple greedy, deterministic selection based on the estimated variance, we employ a Boltzmann exploration policy~\cite{gallavotti2013statistical}, as illustrated in the left panel of Fig.~\ref{fig:method_overview}.
+This introduces a controlled stochasticity that helps mitigate the risk of becoming trapped by early biased or noisy estimates of the covariance matrix~\cite{Powell2022ReinforcementLA}.
+Drawing an analogy with statistical mechanics~\cite{gallavotti2013statistical}, where the probability of a system occupying a specific energy state is proportional to the exponential function of the negative energy divided by temperature, we let the probability of selecting a client $k$ within coalition $\mathcal{C}_p(t)$ during round $t$ based on its associated value $v_k$ be an indicator of the desirability of sampling client $k$.
+Higher values indicate greater potential to reduce the variance of the global model estimate.
+This Boltzmann-like probability measure is defined as: